Skip to content

 • Impair blood sugar regulation

-When poor sleep becomes chronic, these effects compound — making weight management feel significantly harder than it once did.
+When poor sleep becomes chronic, these effects can compound and make weight management feel significantly harder.

 Reduced Muscle Mass